Dying man's breathing

 The “D-day breathing” reminds me of my impermanence or, put in less fancy words, that I’m a lighter version of a terminal patient.

 In the past, when I had cravings, I usually used my breathing tool to calm down and get over it, and combined it with the ‘good old’ visualization of something unpleasant.
 One time, unintentionally, I visualized a dying man’s breathing instead, and surprisingly it worked for me much better than my other calming breathing tool.
 I discovered that a dying man’s breathing could assist me while I was still alive and kicking long before my scheduled ascent in a blaze to the heavens.

-In this exercise, I simulate the breathing of a person about to die.
-The exercise familiarizes me with the effects this breathing has on me and prepares me for using it as a tool.
+In this exercise, I simulate the breathing of a dying person.
+The exercise familiarizes me with the breath that may await me when my day comes and reminds me that my existence is temporary.

-- Make a quick inhale to half diaphragm amplitude.
+- Make a quick inhale to reach half the diaphragm’s amplitude.

-- Hold my breath until the ‘air hunger start’ point.
+- Hold my breath until I gently reach the point of ‘air hunger start.’

 - Repeat for a few rounds.

-I don’t know the body chemistry explanation of the effect, but it works for me well.
-I have tested it many times in real life.
-A more spiritual explanation is that when about to die, we realize what has essence in life, and it’s not the things we crave and desire.
+If I’m to explore this spiritually, when about to die, we realize what has essence in life, and it’s not the things that we crave and desire.